 - The quality and coherence of their proposal (Is it understandable to someone outside their discipline?)

-- The originality and promise of their proposed projects
+- The originality and promise of the proposed project

 - Their interdisciplinary interests and potential to contribute to the interdisciplinary community of students in the humanities, social sciences, natural sciences, and applied disciplines

-While all types of proposals are strongly encouraged, special consideration will be given to projects that are interdisciplinary in nature (crossing the boundaries of humanities, social sciences, and natural sciences).
+While all types of proposals are strongly encouraged, including discipline-specific projects, special consideration will be given to projects that are interdisciplinary in nature (crossing the boundaries of humanities, social sciences, and natural sciences).

-It is important to remember that unlike many other research proposals this one must be written in a manner that is understandable to a broad, non-expert audience, and therefore use minimal jargon.
+It is important to remember that unlike many other research proposals, this one must be written in a manner that is accessible to a broad, non-expert audience, and should use minimal jargon.

 About Applying for Other Pitt Honors Summer Awards

-Students wishing to be considered for both the Brackenridge Fellowship and the HEAL Fellowship must submit separate applications for each.
-The programs are distinctly different and applications should be tailored to the appropriate opportunity.
-While the Brackenridge is made up of a cohort of fellows divided evenly among the humanities, social sciences, and STEM fields, with a focus on communicating your work to a broad audience, the HEAL Fellowship focuses only on Health Sciences research and sharing your work within that community.
-If you wish to apply to the HEAL program, click here.
+Students wishing to be considered for both the Brackenridge Fellowship and the Health Sciences Fellowship must submit separate applications for each.
+The programs are distinctly different, and applications should be tailored to the appropriate opportunity.
+While the Brackenridge is made up of a cohort of fellows divided evenly among the humanities, social sciences, and STEM fields, with a focus on communicating your work to a broad audience, the Health Sciences Fellowship focuses only on Health Sciences research and sharing your work within that community.

 How to Apply